-For the first time, Teams can now use head-impact data from games and practice to identify players at a greater risk of injury through being exposed to crown of head impacts, hard hits, and higher quantity of head impacts.
-With the Athlete Intelligence Platform, Coaches and Athletic Trainers can receive automated practice and game reports, breaking down the data to identify team, position, and player tendencies.
-Improve technique, manage head-impact exposure, and reduce the risk of injury through data driven decisions.
+For the first time, Team staff can use head-impact data from games and practice to identify players at a greater risk of injury.
+Using head impact locations, head impact counts, and head impact severity data points, we fully automate actionable reporting helping teams uncover new opportunities within their team.
+With the Athlete Intelligence Platform, Coaches and Athletic Trainers can receive automated practice and game reports, breaking down the data to identify team, position, and player patterns and improvements.

 A concussion is a type of traumatic brain injury that is caused by a blow to the head or body, a fall or another injury that jars or shakes the brain inside the skull.
 Although there may be cuts or bruises on the head or face, there may be no other visible signs of a brain injury.
 Source: WebMD.com